The girl who went to draw water in the Stone Age—where is she now?

 ⑤ Women's economic participation rate

 Even in the 21st century, the reality of gender discrimination women face in underdeveloped countries is dire.
-According to the 2020 Gender Inequality Index of 189 countries, Yemen (0.795) was the most gender unequal country in the world.
-Pacific Papua New Guinea (0.725) and Sub-Saharan African nations such as Chad (0.710), Central African Republic (0.680) and Mali (0.671) took the lead.
+According to the 2020 Gender Inequality Index of 189 countries, Yemen (0.795) was the most gender unequal country in the world followed by Pacific Papua New Guinea (0.725) and Sub-Saharan African nations such as Chad (0.710), Central African Republic (0.680) and Mali (0.671).

 Sub-Saharan African countries have very high maternal mortality and high adolescent fertility rates owing to poor medical infrastructure.
 Also, because it is difficult for girls to receive proper education, it is difficult for them to participate in economic activities, and entering the political world is a long story.

 On the other hand, the country with the lowest gender inequality in the world was Switzerland (0.025 points).
-In other words, Switzerland is the most egalitarian country in the world.
-Next, Denmark (2nd place, 0.038 points), Sweden (3rd place, 0.039 points), the Netherlands and Belgium (tied 4th place, 0.043 points) followed in that order.
+In other words, in terms of gender equality, Switzerland is the most egalitarian country in the world, followed by Denmark (2nd place, 0.038 points), Sweden (3rd place, 0.039 points), the Netherlands and Belgium (tied 4th place, 0.043 points) in that order.
 In general, the Nordic countries measure up as countries with good gender equality.

 Because Nordic countries have sophisticated medical infrastructure, maternal mortality and adolescent fertility rates are low, and because both men and women can receive high-quality educational services, women actively participate in economic activities and enter politics.